15603 Private Frank Johnson, 1st Battalion, Royal Berkshire Regiment

 Frank Johnson is commemorated on the War Memorials on the village green and in St Peter & St Paul’s Church Little Gaddesden.
 He is also named on the Roll of Honour in the church.

-His brothers Arthur, (Royal Army Medical Corps), Thomas, (Royal Fusiliers) and William, (Bedfordshire Regiment) are also named on the Roll of Honour.
+His brothers Arthur Johnson, (Royal Army Medical Corps), Thomas Johnson, (Royal Fusiliers) and William Johnson, (Bedfordshire Regiment) are also named on the Roll of Honour.
 All three survived the war though both Thomas and William were taken prisoner during it.

 Brother Thomas taken Prisoner of War in 1915 12